igalonso/ServerlessOps/documentation/4_operations_advanced_features/README.md

 <img src="../images/codedeploy.png" />

 We are shifting traffic 10% each minute!
 This has been done using 2 lines on SAM.
-How awesome is it?
+How awesome it is?

 You can run tests (different requests) against the application to find see the different results.